Institut Jacques Monod

 The Institut Jacques Monod, funded jointly by the CNRS and the University Paris Diderot, is one of the main centres for basic research in biology in Paris, France.
-It is headed by Michel Werner.
+It is headed by Valerie Doye.

 There are 3 broad research topics (Genome and chromosome dynamics, Cellular dynamics and signalling, Development and evolution) and 2 main transverse axes (Quantitative biology and modelling, Molecular and cellular pathologies).
 Research at the interface of biology with physics, mathematics, chemistry and medicine is strongly encouraged.

 Some 300 people work at the Institute (tenured investigators, Ph.D. students, post-docs, technicians, engineers, French and foreign visitors, and administrative staff).

 History

 In the early 60s, Jacques Monod was entrusted with the creation of an institute of molecular biology located on a university campus.
 The original goal was to create a major research centre that would combine teaching and research.

 The “Institut de Biologie Moléculaire” (IBM) thus saw the day in 1966, and Raymond Dedonder was appointed as its first director.
 The steering committee comprised, in particular, Jacques Monod and François Jacob, who were to receive the Nobel Prize for Medicine in 1965, with their colleague Andre Lwoff from the Institut Pasteur.
 This committee set the scientific guidelines that were to be developed around the main theme of biochemistry of heredity: the study of replication, protein biosynthesis, the mechanisms and control of transcription and translation in bacteria and in cells of higher organisms, the mechanisms of differentiation, the study of conformation and conformational changes in biological macromolecules, the study of the functional associations of macromolecules and the conformational problems that are posed by these associations.

 IBM’s premises (8500 m2) in the Faculty of Sciences of Paris, on the site of the "Halle aux Vins", were formally occupied in December 1969.
 During the following year, 13 laboratories moved in, and administrative and technical services (including an extensive library, workshop, in-house store etc.) were set up.
 The institute comprised at that time 143 investigators and teaching staff, and 80 technicians and administrative staff.

-In 1978, IBM underwent the first change in its initial organization - the 13 founding laboratories has now become 21 research groups organized into 4 departments.
+In 1978, IBM underwent the first change in its initial organization – the 13 founding laboratories has now become 21 research groups organized into 4 departments.
 After Raymond Dedonder’s resignation, Francois Chapeville and Giorgio Bernardi were appointed co-directors and, in 1979, the institute was renamed “Institut de Recherche en Biologie Moléculaire” (IRBM).